-WILBUR builds mechanical SUPERMACHINES.
+WILBUR builds industrial art and SUPERMACHINES.

 They are constructed mentally, then taken apart on the table.